 Long before you set anything up, do a walkthrough of the venue grounds with the owners and the lighting and sound vendors.
 Figure out early on exactly what electrical offerings they have any where you’ll need to add some extra support.

 Lighting and sound vendors should be familiar with the extra lengths outdoor weddings can require, though.
 When you’re searching for your vendors, be sure to make it clear that you’re planning an outdoor wedding so they can add any extra preparation measures or equipment to your original contract and plan.

-Outdoor weddings are beautiful and common.
+Whether you're looking for wedding venues in Salt Lake City, UT or San Diego, CA outdoor weddings are beautiful and common.
 Don’t be discouraged by the occasional challenge—simply be prepared.
 Your day will go off without a hitch!